mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 - [OK] - add report printer - where did profits and taxes come from
 - [OK] - group report transactions per asset and include summary: income, cost, profit
 - [OK] - separate profit & tax for dividends; they live in separate field in tax declaration
+- [OK] - add selecting year to calc the profits and taxes for
 - rename asset to share (assets in wallet = currencies + shares)
-- add selecting year to calc the profits and taxes for
 - improvement: make ProfitItem independend from the BuySellIPairPLN -> BuySellPair -> BuyItem & SellItem

 ## Exante data